govau/content-guide/privacy.md

 The Digital Transformation Agency has its own Privacy Statement that also applies.

-The specific legal obligations of the Guides team when collecting and handling your personal information are outlined in the Privacy Act 1988 and in particular in the Australian Privacy Principles found in that Act.
+The specific legal obligations of the Digital Transformation Agency when collecting and handling your personal information are outlined in the [Privacy Act 1988](https://www.legislation.gov.au/Details/C2016C00838) and in particular in the Australian Privacy Principles found in that Act.

 We will update this privacy policy when our information handling practices change.

-Updates will be published on our website.
+Updates will be published on our websites.

-## Our uses of personal information
+## How we use personal information

 We collect, hold, use and disclose personal information to provide guidance and tools for the Australian Government to build simple, clear and fast services.

 These functions and activities include:
-- providing guidance on building digital services
-- sharing code to build digital services
+- sharing code (UI-Kit) to build digital services
+- providing guidance on building digital services (DTA Design Guide and DTA Content Guide)
+- researching with users to improve our products
 - providing training and presentations.

 ## Collection of personal information